bytewvr/blog/_posts/2023-01-20-Singleton design pattern.md

   - python
   - Singleton
 ---
-I recently needed to limit the number of instances of particular classes to 1 - the singleton design pattern seemed an obvious choice, but in Python the implementation of the Singleton prooved to be harder to implement correctly for involving pyqtSignals.
+I recently needed to limit the number of instances of particular classes to 1 - the singleton design pattern seemed an obvious choice, but in Python the implementation of the Singleton proved to be harder to implement correctly when involving pyqtSignals.

 <!--more-->